dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 Testing with ninjahelper
 -------------------------

-Backupninja comes with a great little tool called ``ninjahelper`` to test your backup configurations:
+Backupninja comes with a great little tool called ``ninjahelper`` to test your backup configurations and manually run jobs.
+When it starts it gives you a list of each of your jobs:

 .. figure:: {filename}/images/posts/comprehensive-linux-backups-with-etckeeper-backupninja/backupninja-ninjahelper-screenshot.png

-    When it starts it gives you a list of each of your jobs.
-Choose the one you want to test, then you'll see this:
+Choose the job you want to test, then you'll see this:

 .. figure:: {filename}/images/posts/comprehensive-linux-backups-with-etckeeper-backupninja/backupninja-ninjahelper-screenshot-job.png

 Do a test run, then a real run of each job.
 This will also test permissions etc... and tell you if anything needs changing.

-Use this to do a test run of each of your jobs in turn until it works, then to actually run each one and check the output.
+Use this to do a test run of each of your jobs in turn until they work, then to actually run each one and check the output.
 Once they all work here, you're good to go.

 You can check your backup system configuration changes into ``etckeeper`` now: